ccnmaastricht/NeuralSynchrony-FigureGround-Orientation/README.md

 5. Perform behavioral analysis on the human psychophysics data to estimate the optimal psychometric parameters for each session.
 6. Compare the performance of different models in predicting the human psychophysics data using transfer session model comparison.
 7. Explore the parameter space of the model using parameter exploration.
-8. Estimate the parameters of the model using cross-validation.
+8. Estimate the learning rate of the model using cross-validation.
-9. Simulate the model using the estimated parameters.
+9. Simulate the learning experiment using the estimated learning rate.
 10. Test the model predictions against the human psychophysics data.
 11. Generate figures to visualize the results.

 The workflow is designed to be modular and extensible.
 Each step is defined as a separate rule in the Snakefile, and new rules can be added to extend the workflow as needed.

 ### Running the Workflow

+There are two ways to run the workflow:

-To run the workflow, navigate to the root directory of the project and execute the following command:
+1. **Locally:** To run the workflow locally, navigate to the root directory of the project and execute the following command:
 ```bash
 snakemake --cores [number_of_cores]
 ```